-Since we have mastered language, we became unhappy beings.
+Since we have mastered language, we have become unhappy beings.
 The words say everything about us.
-What we were most obsessed to express in words was about ourselves.
+What we were most obsessed with expressing in words was about ourselves.
 Then what we found was nothing after all.
 We confused ourselves even more.
 The power of words itself is lost as well.

 It is essential to be associated with animals, like dogs or cats; or someone religious.
 It is like praying and asking for guidance from God in your daily life.

 I have my work in Tokyo, and I am away from my dog.
 When I get home, I return to myself.
 It is not only my wife and her support, it is also my dog and cat, and they are good to me.
 It is different from facing other human beings.
 Actually, if we could accomplish that between ourselves, like other animals do, maybe that is ideal.
 Maybe it’s something we humans lost long ago, skills we can not retrieve back.
 The human history that we cared about ourselves only made us all unhappy beings.
 Perhaps it is not too late.
 We should face dogs, live with them side-by-side.
 I feel that is the only way that we can save ourselves, to be as we are meant to be as human beings.
 To me, there is no certain sacred place.
 When I am tucked in bed with my dog at night, that is my sacred place.

 You can not hold God tightly.
 You can not hold Buddha or a Buddhist altar close.
 Dogs are more like living God.
 They are warm and smell nice.
 And they want you to hold them.